 If convicted of the charge you may be facing up to a year in the county jail, and/or 12 months of probation, and a possible fine of up to $1000.
 There are also court costs and prosecutor fees that will be assessed by the Court.

-It is important to contact our office immediately at 1-800-FIGHT-IT(344-4848) and speak to an attorney so we can aggressively represent your best interests and gather evidence to fight the charge in order to get the best outcome for your case.
+It is important to contact our office immediately and speak to an attorney so we can aggressively represent your best interests and gather evidence to fight the charge in order to get the best outcome for your case.